Your Credit Score: What it means

-Before they decide on the terms of your mortgage loan (which they base on their risk), lenders must discover two things about you: whether you can pay back the loan, and if you are willing to pay it back.
-To assess your ability to repay, they look at your income and debt ratio.
-In order to assess your willingness to repay the mortgage loan, they consult your credit score.
+Before lenders make the decision to lend you money, they want to know if you're willing and able to repay that mortgage.
+To assess your ability to repay, they look at your debt-to-income ratio.
+In order to assess your willingness to repay the mortgage loan, they look at your credit score.

-Your credit score is a direct result of your history of repayment.
-They don't take into account your income, savings, down payment amount, or personal factors like gender, ethnicity, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as bad a word when these scores were invented as it is in the present day.
-Credit scoring was invented as a way to take into account only what was relevant to a borrower's likelihood to pay back a loan.
+Credit scores only assess the info in your credit reports.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as bad a word when these scores were first invented as it is today.
+Credit scoring was envisioned as a way to take into account solely what was relevant to a borrower's likelihood to pay back the lender.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih both positive and negative items in your credit report.
-Late payments will lower your score, but consistently making future payments on time will improve your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score results from positive and negative information in your credit report.
+Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-To get a credit score, borrowers must have an active credit account with six months of payment history.
-This history ensures that there is enough information in your report to assign an accurate score.
-If you don't meet the criteria for getting a credit score, you may need to work on your credit history prior to applying for a mortgage loan.
+Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your report to assign an accurate score.
+Should you not meet the minimum criteria for getting a credit score, you may need to work on your credit history before you apply for a mortgage loan.

 Homewood Mortgage, Inc. can answer questions about credit reports and many others.
 Call us at 205-941-1484.